Opinion | Biden vs. Trump is a contest between breadth and depth

 None of that is to argue that Democrats should ignore Trump’s provocations.
 But it does suggest that we focus on issues that will expand our appeal to the women (and some men) who have grown to dislike Trump, but are susceptible to believing that a Biden presidency might point the country to a political extreme.

 In addition to talking about climate change, we should focus on clean air and clean water.
 Rather than speaking about infrastructure in general, we should focus on shortening daily commutes and reducing traffic.
 Beyond promising to address the burden of student debt, we should focus on expanding quality education across the board.
-Biden’s convention speech was effective because it not only reintroduced him to the voting public, it went a long way toward inoculating him from the claim that he’s a radical.
+Biden’s convention speech was effective because it not only reintroduced him to the voting public but also went a long way toward inoculating him from the claim that he’s a radical.
 But Trump will keep trying to make that case.

 Both nominees have arrived at strategies that accurately reflect their best chances of winning.
 Biden could never have relied on the depth of a single constituency — simple demographics dictate that Democrats build a coalition.
 Trump’s divisive record precluded him from any hope of building a coalition.
 The president’s only real hope of earning a second term rests on provoking Biden into a fight that frames the Democrat as a man of the far left.